8go/nostr-commander-rs/README.md

           Option 'json-spec' only prints information that adheres 1-to-1 to the Nostr Specification.
 Currently this type is not supported.
-If no data is available that corresponds exactly with the Nostr Specification, no data will be printed [default: text] [possible values: text, json, json-max, json-spec]
+If no data is available that corresponds exactly with the Nostr Specification, no data will be printed

+          [default: text]

+          Possible values:
+          - text:
+            Text: Indicates to print human readable text, default
+          - json:
+            Json: Indicates to print output in Json format
+          - json-max:
+            Json Max: Indicates to to print the maximum anount of output in Json format
+          - json-spec:
+            Json Spec: Indicates to to print output in Json format, but only data that is according to Nostr Specifications

   -l, --listen
           Listen to events, notifications and messages.
 Details:: This option listens to events and messages forever.
 To stop, type Control-C on